How Much It Costs to Develop an App

 Native apps cost slightly more than cross-platform, but given that they are developed for a specific OS, they are more trustworthy and reliable.
 You won’t have to fix as many bugs in the long run.

-Besides, progressive web applications will also add up to the app estimation.
-They function as native apps, but you can use them as a regular native application.
+Besides, progressive web applications will also add up to app estimation.
+They function like native apps, but you can use them as a regular native application.
 Make sure to discuss it with a Business Analyst or the person writing an estimation of your project development.